 This government will continue to promote and enhance animal welfare, both now and after we have left the EU.”

 (Parliament UK, 2017)

-So, it seems that we finish this article where we started it – reminding ourselves about the power and pitfalls of social media.
+So, it seems that I finish this article where I started it – reminding ourselves about the power and pitfalls of social media.
 Perhaps Mr Trump will have something to say about this too in due course?

 The real question is this –